Jaime Jaquez Jr.: College career

-In 2021–22, Jaquez was restricted by ankle injuries throughout most of the season.
+Jaquez was restricted by ankle injuries throughout most of the 2021–22 season.
 He suffered from synovitis in one ankle and began wearing braces on both ankles as a preventative measure.
 He bounced back from a three-game stretch in mid-February 2022 in which he scored a combined 13 points.
 On February 28, Jaquez scored a career-high 30 points in a 77–66 win over Washington.
-In the following game, he scored 27 points in the regular-season finale against USC, helping UCLA end its five-game losing streak in their crosstown rivalry with the Trojans.
+In the following game, on March 5, he scored 27 points in the regular-season finale against USC, helping UCLA end its five-game losing streak in their crosstown rivalry with the Trojans.
 He was named the Pac-12 Player of the Week after averaging 28.5 points on 64 percent shooting along with 7.5 rebounds, as the Bruins clinched the No. 2 seed in the Pac-12 tournament.
 Jaquez was named to the All-Pac-12 first team and was voted again to the conference's defensive team.
 He was one of five finalists for the Julius Erving Award, given to the top small forward in the country.
-In the second round of the 2022 NCAA tournament, he scored 15 points in a 72–56 win over Saint Mary's, but exited the game and did not return after spraining his right ankle with seven minutes remaining in the second half.
+In the second round of the 2022 NCAA tournament, on March 19, he scored 15 points in a 72–56 win over Saint Mary's, but exited the game and did not return after spraining his right ankle with seven minutes remaining in the second half.
 He was averaging 20.5 points in his last eight games, with the Bruins going 7–1.
-The stretch coincided with his being able to resume practicing, while UCLA's leading scorer, Johnny Juzang, was in a scoring slump.
-Jaquez recovered to play 38 minutes in the following game against North Carolina in the Sweet Sixteen, but the Bruins lost 73–66.
+The stretch coincided with him being able to resume practicing, while UCLA's leading scorer, Johnny Juzang, was in a scoring slump.
+Jaquez recovered to play 38 minutes in the following game on March 25 against North Carolina in the Sweet Sixteen, but the Bruins lost 73–66.
 He scored 10 points, shooting 1-for-11 in the second half and missing his final nine shots.
 Amid the injuries, Jaquez's 3-point shooting dropped to 27.6 percent.
 Along with needing surgery in April to remove bone spurs from his right ankle, he decided against declaring for the NBA draft, and returned to UCLA for his senior year.